Create new GKE cluster using OCLI

 2. Run the following command to fill in the inputs interactively

-ocli init-compute-plane
+ocli infra-init

 3. For networking, there are two possible configurations: